Skip to main content

 Festive

-Traditional poppy seed roll cake.
-Sweet yeast dough rolled with ground poppy seeds, honey, and raisins.
-A Christmas and Easter staple.
+Poppy seed roll made from sweet yeast dough wound around ground poppy seeds, honey, and raisins.
+It turns up every Christmas and Easter.

 vegetarianContains: glutenContains: dairy